CyrusNajmabadi/lang-design/CollectionLiterals.md

 * Should we expand on collection initializers to look for the very common `AddRange` method?
 It could be used by the underlying constructed type to perform adding of spread elements potentially more efficiently.
 We might also want to look for things like `.CopyTo` as well.
 There may be drawbacks here as those methods might end up causing excess allocations/dispatches versus directly enumerating in the translated code.

-* Do we need to target-type `spread_element`?
-Consider, for example: